pinney/antminer-u-boot_mod/README.md

 For a long time I have been using without any problems a small and very cheap (about 1-2 USD) **CP2102** based adapter.
 Go to [Serial Console article in OpenWrt Wiki](http://wiki.openwrt.org/doc/hardware/port.serial) for more, detailed information.

-#### Step by step instruction
+#### Step by step instruction for Linux users.

-1. Install and configure any **TFTP server** on your PC (on Windows, you can use [TFTP32](http://tftpd32.jounin.net)).
+1. Install and configure a TFTP server

 2. Set a fixed IP address on your PC (in this tutorial we will use **192.168.1.2** for the PC and **192.168.1.1** for the router) and connect it to the router, using RJ45 network cable (in most case you will need to use one of the available LAN ports, but WAN port should also work).

-3. Connect USB to UART adapter to the router and start any application to communicate with it, like [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+3. Connect USB to UART adapter to the router.

-Configure adapter to use the following settings:
-  * Baud rate: 115200
-  * Data bits: 8
-  * Parity control: none
-  * Stop bits: 1
-  * Handshaking: none
+user$ screen /dev/ttyUSB0 115200

 4. Power on the router, wait for a line like one of the following and interrupt the process of loading a kernel:

   `Autobooting in 1 seconds` (for most **TP-Link** routers, you should enter `tpl` at this point)